Jullija/MOWNiT/README.md

 ## Computation Methods for Science and Technology
-Repository crated for Computation Methods for Science and Technology at AGH.
+Repository created for Computation Methods for Science and Technology at AGH.
 Most of the code is written in Julia using jupyter notebook.

 ### Issues raised: